SeverinAlexB/code_challenge/README.md

 ## What is implemented

-Every user runs a RPC Client and Server.
+Every user runs a ExchangeClient (RPCClient) and an ExchangeServer (RPCServer).
 They communicate via messages in [src/message](src/message/).

 The client can call the server and execute the following commands:
 - Ping Pong